Skip to content

 • Height: 85.4 meters

-Overlooking the largest lake in Norway, ‘The Tower of Mjøsa’ stands a majestic 85.4 meters tall, 18 stories high in the city of Brumunddal close to Oslo.
+Overlooking the largest lake in Norway, ‘The Tower of Mjøsa’ stands a majestic 85.4 meters tall, 18 stories high in the city of Brumunddal.

 It is a mixed use building – functioning as a hotel, office and residential space.